rydmike/rydmike.github.io/blog_layout_and_theming.md

 If you look at the demo code, you can see that we have for example not put the border rounding on the widgets, they are a part of the global theme for the demo application.
-If we want to make everything more round, like in Material You (Material 3), then obviously this is the way to do it.
+If we want to make everything more round, like in MaterialYou (Material 3), then obviously this is the way to do it.

-The dark mode and light mode also have some fancy background primary color tint.
+The dark mode and light mode also have a hint of primary color mixed into the background color.
+This is called alpha blend of a color, in this case the primary color, into background and other surface colors.

-This is called alpha blend of a color, in this case the primary color, into background and surface colors.
-This color design principle appears to be used quite extensively in the new Material You designs as well, that we see in Android 12.
+This color design principle appears to be used quite extensively in the new MaterialYou based designs as well.
+We can see it used a lot in Android 12, creating very neat and personal touches to the visuals.

 ![scrollbars3](https://user-images.githubusercontent.com/39990307/138184008-225a4af9-61e0-4e04-8e2c-645c242735c2.gif)
 _**Light and dark theme of the example app.**_

 ## Changing Theme Mode